awsdocs/amazon-codeguru-reviewer-user-guide/doc_source/encrypt-repository-association.md

 The encryption key \(either an AWS owned and managed key, or a KMS key you create\) encrypts the associated repository and all of its code reviews\.
 Each code review is a child of the associated repository that contains the reviewed code\.

-If you encrypt an associated repository with a KMS key, then revoke access to that key by disabling it or removing CodeGuru Reviewer's grant to AWS KMS using the AWS Identity and Access Management AWS CLI or SDK, the following occurs:
+If you encrypt an associated repository with a KMS key, then revoke access to that key by disabling it or removing CodeGuru Reviewer access to AWS KMS using the AWS Identity and Access Management AWS CLI or SDK, the following occurs:
 + Recommendations related to the associated repository become unavailable\.
 + You cannot successfully review code in the associated repository\.
 You can schedule a code review, but the code review fails\.